cedrictisseyre/smarttrade-demo/README.md

 - API documentation is here: http://localhost:8080/swagger-ui.html
 - Actuator is here: http://localhost:8080/actuator
 - Look at the logs after running demo endpoint
+- The directory http is used in Intellij IDE to launch http request and try the Api

 - to run all test
 ```shell